PrisonTeam/Prison/docs/prison_docs_311_guide_automanager.md

 # To get TokenEnchant's TEBlockExplosionEvent to work with prison, you must follow these settings:

-Please note that these instructions apply to **Prison v3.2.4** and later only.
+**Please Note:** that these instructions apply to **Prison v3.2.4** and later only.

-Please note that as of Prison v3.2.5-alpha.11 some of these settings may not be required, especially in relation to WorldGuard and if you are using Mine Access Permissions.
+**Please Note:** that as of Prison v3.2.5-alpha.11 some of these settings may not be required, especially in relation to WorldGuard and if you are using Mine Access Permissions.

+**Please Note:** As of prison v3.2.6-alpha.1 Event priorities have been added to prison.
+Changing the event priorities may make it easier to get prison to work better with TE instead of having to change the event priorities on TE.
+If the follow directions do not work well for you, then try changing a few of the the prison's event priorities.
+Currently I do not have any documentation to explain how this may help.